SummaryRead the full fact sheet

-Polymyalgia rheumatica is a condition causing pain and stiffness in older adults.
-Typical symptoms include severe and painful muscle aches and stiffness, particularly affecting the neck, shoulders and thighs.
-The onset is usually sudden.
+Polymyalgia rheumatica is a condition that causes and stiffness in older adults.
+Typical symptoms include moderate-to-severe muscle pain and stiffness, particularly affecting the neck, shoulders, thighs and hips.

-People aged 50 years and over are most commonly affected by polymyalgia rheumatica.
-The average age of diagnosis is 70 years.
-Polymyalgia rheumatica is common and very treatable.
+People aged 50 years and over are most commonly affected by polymyalgia rheumatica, and it becomes more common as people get older.
+It’s a common condition and very treatable.

 Symptoms of polymyalgia rheumatica

-- muscle pain and stiffness, particularly in the neck, shoulders, hips and upper arms
+- muscle pain and stiffness, particularly in the neck, shoulders, hips, thighs and upper arms

 - difficulty raising arms above shoulder height

 Not everyone will experience all of these symptoms.
 Each person with polymyalgia rheumatica will have their own unique set of symptoms.